 Whatever we infer from this opening use of religious symbolism, there is no trace of anthropomorphism in the film.
 Bresson’s cinematic method makes it clear that the audience is not meant to identify with Balthazar.
 The donkey’s task is to endure whatever human beings inflict on him, not to charm us or become the focus of our sentimental musings.
 No character in the film – human or non-human – is meant to become a ‘personality’.
 As in all his films, Bresson’s aim here is to depict the very basic essence of humanity and life itself.

 To return to the opening exposition, we see the children becoming more devoted to Balthazar.
 They take him to Jacques’ sister, who is seriously ill, so that she may be cheered by his presence: it is as if the children believe that he can cure her.
 This does not work, of course, and she dies shortly after.
 The farmer, shattered by the death of his daughter, decides to move his remaining family away.
 Marie’s father takes over the running of the farm.
 As for Balthazar, it is clear that he cannot remain a much-beloved companion to the children.
+He is sold into a life of toil, neglect, and cruelty: he works intermittently for a baker, a corn merchant, and a circus owner.
+At one point, he is appropriated by an alcoholic tramp, who mistreats him as badly as all the rest.

 As Marie matures, she and Jacques meet occasionally, but she forgets him when she becomes besotted with Gerard (François Lafarge), a local gang leader.
 Under his influence, Marie grows less concerned for Balthazar’s fate.
-If the opening scene depicted a paradise – with children and animal in harmony – we are now wandering through the wilderness of this fallen world, with Gerard as a satanic presence.
+If the opening scene depicted a paradise – with children and animals in harmony – we are now wandering through the wilderness of this fallen world, with Gerard as a satanic presence.
 Given Marie’s devotion to him, he feels entitled to exploit and abuse her.
 Thus her role as a victim parallels that of Balthazar, whose task is to labour day after day and endure all the torments inflicted on him.

 That said, we cannot attribute any anthropomorphic impulse to the director.
 Marie suffers, but she remains part of a family and a community that always seeks to enhance her; Balthazar is the mere object of human cruelty and aggression.
 We should add, though, that director Jean Luc Godard once commented provocatively that both Marie and Balthazar are ‘donkeys’.
 We have to concede that this judgement does at least remind us that both human and non-human creatures are subject to suffering, whether articulated verbally or simply endured in silence.